 Here’s Why the Coca-Cola Logo Is Red

 Some claim that the red color came from one of the company’s first advertisements, which featured Santa Claus wearing his famous red-and-white suit and holding a Coke bottle.
 But according to the Coca-Cola Company, its famous logo dates back to the very beginning of the brand itself.
-You might be surprised by the quirky messages hidden in famous company logos too.

 Over 130 years ago, Coca-Cola was sold in barrels at American drug stores and pharmacies.
 Alcohol was distributed in the same way.
 But while alcohol was taxed at the time, soft drinks were not.
 So, the Coca-Cola Company began painting its barrels red in order to help customs and tax officials distinguish them from barrels of booze.
 There’s also a scientific reason why so many logos are red.

 The shade and shape stuck—and the rest is history.
 Now, “You see a red disc icon on a storefront, and you know that you’ll be able to get delicious, ice-cold Coca-Cola there,” Ted Ryan, a Coca-Cola archivist, said.
 “It became a promise in a way.”
-Check out these other soda secrets Coca-Cola isn’t telling you.

 You won’t find this beverage’s famous hue in any Pantone color registries, though; it is actually a combination of three different shades of red.
 The Coca-Cola logo’s typography, on the other hand, is an official font.
 Called “Spencerian,” it has been associated with the brand since the late 1800s.
 But who is the person behind the iconic script?
 It was not the creator, but his bookkeeper Frank M Robinson, after he suggested that the two C’s would look attractive in advertising.
 This is just one of those random, interesting facts that may have just blown your mind.